fiso/smooth-bankid/README.md

 -----END CERTIFICATE-----
 </pre></p></details>

-All three of those files (pfx, prod ca, test ca) are included in this repo, in the `cert` folder.
+All three of those files (pfx, prod key, test key) are included in this repo, in the `cert` folder.

 After you've configured the http agent, you're ready to start making API calls.
 - All calls are made as HTTP POST
 - Must include the header `Content-Type: application/json`
-- All parameters should (unsurprisingly) be sent as JSON in the request body
+- All parameters should be sent as JSON in the request body
-- For all the methods covered below, calling them is simply a matter of making a POST request to `BASE_URL/METHOD_NAME`
+- For all the methods covered below, calling them is a matter of making a POST request to `BASE_URL/METHOD_NAME`

 The base URL for the test environment is `https://appapi2.test.bankid.com/rp/v5`, and production is located at `https://appapi2.bankid.com/rp/v5`.
 These may not be the most _current_ ones when you're reading this, but they should remain available indefinitely at the given locations.